hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_illustration_of_a_neural_network_with_in_e31bdb2b-e9c4-446b-9ddc-784b546eb6db-0_1.content.md

 ## Resources

 We understand that technology can be overwhelming at times.
-That's why we've put together a comprehensive list of resources to help you navigate the world of tech.
+That's why we've put together a Com<wbr>pre<wbr>hen<wbr>sive list of resources to help you navigate the world of tech.
 From beginner's guides to advanced tutorials, we've got something for everyone.

 ## Contact Us